olulesi/sei-project-1/README.md

 I then added the add shape function to uniquely identify each shape on the grid.

-I gave a colour to each of the shapes.
-Each shape generated was determined by current shape and current rotation.
+I added colour to each of the shapes.
+Each shape generated was determined by the current shape and current rotation.
 Based on the shape provided a class of the shape colour would be added to each position of the shape.
 This would then be displayed starting from the current position which starts at the top centre of the grid.
 I did this relative to the current position because I plan on the current position constantly changing when the game is played.

 ```